Discover more from More is Different

 It’s worth noting that all of AI’s failings in radiology — both public and private — have lowered many doctor’s trust in AI, and that lost trust may take a long time to regain.

 The only surefire way to make deep learning systems more robust right now is to increase the size and diversity of the data they are trained on.
 Unfortunately, this is rather hard in medical imaging because labeling requires medical expertise.
-Also, combining datasets across institutions poses a lot of logistical challenges.
+Combining datasets across institutions poses a lot of logistical challenges.

 Deployment is hard.

 Hospitals are not set up to use AI.
 The most common radiology viewing software programs cannot display AI results.
-Most hospitals don’t have GPU machines, and sending images to the cloud can be tricky due to HIPPA regulations.
+Most hospitals don’t have GPU machines, and sending images to the cloud can be tricky due to HIPPA regulations and security requirements.
 EHR and imaging data live on separate systems, so integrating the two is difficult.
 Despite pushes for standardization, every hospital uses different coding systems and series description conventions for medical images.
 Serious problems like image corruption or gross mis-labeling are relatively rare (maybe 0.25%) but when they do occur AI software currently does not typically come with out-of-distribution or anomaly detection to alert the user that the result will very likely be invalid as a result.

 As Rodney Brooks has been saying, deployment is hard and slow.
-The situation is similar to how our transportation infrastructure has to be overhauled to support electric cars.
+The situation is similar to how our transportation infrastructure will have to be overhauled to support electric cars.
 In the same way, hospital software and IT infrastructure needs a complete overhaul to support AI.
 Most hospitals don’t have a lot of money sitting around for such an overhaul, so the return for such an investment needs to be crystal clear.

 Should we update our AI timelines as a result of all this?